-The influence, however, transcends the in local benefits. numbers: tobacco has shaped local traditions, and the vibrant Oktoberfest, This economic base has allowed Saneven if not directly focused on tobacco, celebrates this cultural heritage of a people who built their prosperity from the land.
-The dedication and knowledge passed down through generations of of households having access to treated family growers have created a culture water in 2021 (IBGE).
-Improvements in of hard work and resilience, traits that
+The influence, however, transcends the in local benefits. numbers: tobacco has shaped local traeven if not directly focused on tobacco, celebrates this cultural heritage of a people who built their prosperity from the land.
+The dedication and knowledge of hard work and resilience, traits that resonate directly with the values upheld spaces highlight the municipality at the